 Hanfu in Components III: The Body

-The of the body of most tops and robes is what usually decides what 'type' of hanfu it is.
+The construction of the body of most hanfu tops and robes is what usually decides what 'type' of hanfu it is.
 We'll go over a few common types of hanfu and what features they have.
 There are, however, a few rules that pretty much all hanfu tends to follow:

-• First, there's always a seam down the middle of the back, meaning that the piece of clothing is made up of of fabric on the left and one on the right, stitched together in the center.
+• First, there's always a seam down the middle of the back, meaning that the piece of clothing is made up of one piece of fabric on the left and one on the right, stitched together in the center.

 Another thing to note is that while we often refer to tops and robes in hanfu as the two main categories, that isn't how hanfu is really categorized, just a way for us to talk about the shape of things in English.
 Instead, we have the //chang2/long versions and //duan3/short versions of clothing, which can be applied to most categories of clothing that we separate by construction—the only difference is length.
 Short versions usually fall around mid-thigh in length, while long versions can go down to the knees.